 The Northwest passage – A survival nightmare

-The Northwest passage is a shipping route that connects the Atlantic Ocean to the Pacific by traveling north-west along the coast line of Canada.
-Before the Panama Canal was completed in 1914, the only way to get from Europe or America to south-east Asia was to go down to South Africa and across the Indian Ocean, or travel round the southern tip of South America and risk the tropical storms.
+The Northwest Passage is a shipping route that connects the Atlantic Ocean to the Pacific by traveling northwest along the coastline of Canada.
+Before the Panama Canal was completed in 1914, the only way to get from Europe or America to southeast Asia was to go down to South Africa and across the Indian Ocean, or travel around the southern tip of South America and risk tropical storms.
 A faster and safer route was needed and many explorers attempted to be the first to successfully navigate a passage along the Canadian coast and back down into the Pacific Ocean.
 The only problem was no one realized just how harsh the weather could be and how thick the ocean ice was, even in the middle of summer.
-Here’s a couple of the expeditions that attempted to find a route and ended up victims of the extreme arctic weather.
+Here are a couple of the expeditions that attempted to find a route and ended up victims of the extreme arctic weather.

 The Franklin Expedition of 1845